Updated – August 2018

-Finally, it’s worth knowing that National Rail have a number of 2 for 1 offers for when you go by train, not just to London but around the UK.
+It’s worth knowing that National Rail have a number of 2 for 1 offers.
+When you go by train, not just to London but around the UK.

-Therefore it’s worth weighing up what you plan to do and whether it is actually beneficial to stick with an over land train ticket inside our outside of London to take advantage of the savings available.
+Therefore it’s worth weighing up the offers based on what you plan to do.
+It may be beneficial to stick with an over land train ticket inside or outside of London to take advantage of the savings available.
 Check out the Days Out Guide for more details.

 If you have a 16-25, disabled, HM Forces or senior railcard you will need to do a little research to clarify whether discounts will actually be beneficial compared to Oyster caps, particularly depending on the time of day you travel.